 Get exclusive member benefits & effect social change.
 Join Today

-Anaphylaxis is a severe allergic reaction that can appear within just minutes of coming into contact with an allergen.
-An allergen is something that triggers an allergy.
+Anaphylaxis is a severe allergic reaction that can happen within minutes of coming into contact with an allergen.
+An allergen is a substance that triggers an allergic reaction in your body.
 Anaphylaxis can be fatal.
-During an anaphylactic reaction, your airways can swell, obstructing your breathing.
+During an anaphylactic reaction, your airway swells and obstructs your breathing.
 Peanuts and bee stings are among the most common anaphylaxis-causing allergens.
+Some people are allergic to a medication, such as Penicillin that may cause a severe reaction.

 Epiglottitis is a condition that occurs as a result of the epiglottis becoming swollen.
 The epiglottis is a flap of cartilage that covers the opening of your windpipe.
-Swelling can be caused by anything from an infection to simply drinking coffee that is too hot.
-Epiglottitis can block the flow of air to your lungs so it can be potentially life threatening.
+Swelling may be caused by anything from an infection to simply drinking coffee that is too hot.
+Epiglottitis can block the flow of air to your lungs and it can be potentially life threatening.

 Croup is a condition that usually causes a harsh, barking cough.
 The barking cough is caused by an inflamed windpipe and vocal cords.
 The swollen windpipe causes the vibration of your vocal cords to sound different.
 Croup is not considered to be a severe condition and it can usually be treated at home.

-You should call your doctor and seek emergency help as soon as you suspect a UAO.
+You should seek emergency help as soon as you suspect acute UAO.
 While your symptoms may vary, some symptoms are common no matter what caused your obstruction.
 Some of the most common signs of an obstruction, from least to most severe, are:

-Cyanosis can also appear as a sign of a UAO, depending on the severity and duration of your blockage.
+Cyanosis can also appear as a sign of acute UAO, depending on the severity and duration of your blockage.
 Cyanosis occurs when there is not enough oxygen in the blood.
-The lack of oxygen can give your skin, lips, and even fingernails, a bluish color.
+The lack of oxygen can give your skin, lips, and fingernails a bluish color.
 If you notice a bluish tint to your appearance, seek emergency medical treatment immediately.

 Treatment of your upper airway obstruction will depend on the cause.
 Regardless of the source of your obstruction, prompt medical attention is extremely important.